-The balanced, harmonious flavors of this cuisine combine to tantalize the senses from every angle with rich layers of flavor, playful textures, and brilliant color.
+The balanced, harmonious flavours of this cuisine combine to tantalize the senses from every angle with rich layers of flavour, playful textures, and brilliant color.
+Dishes like Bessara

 TRY THESE EGYPTIAN STREET FOOD RECIPES: